Desperate Measures (film): Reception

-On Rotten Tomatoes the film has an approval rating of 19% based on reviews from 31 critics.
+On Rotten Tomatoes Desperate Measures has an approval rating of 19% based on reviews from 31 critics.
 The site's consensus states: "Times aren't desperate enough for this lame thriller to be called for."
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Lisa Schwarzbaum of Entertainment Weekly wrote, "By the time Desperate Measures degenerates into an old-fashioned car chase, you may wish you were watching General Hospital.
-Although I suspect there is plenty of bone-marrow-and leukemia-related preposterousness here, my limited medical education precludes me from informed eyeball rolling.
+Although I suspect there is plenty of bone marrow and leukemia-related preposterousness here, my limited medical education precludes me from informed eyeball-rolling.
 I may not be a doctor, but I know a movie with iron-poor blood when I see one."
 Online film critic James Berardinelli stated, "when you consider how many contrivances the characters have to endure to reach the ending, you may think that the title has more to do with the film makers' approach than with anything that happens on screen."